Who wins the Donovan Mitchell vs. Kyle Kuzma matchup in tonight's game?

 Kyle Kuzma & the Wizards

-- The Wizards have been outscored by 9.5 points per game (posting 116.7 points per game, 10th in league, while giving up 126.2 per contest, 30th in NBA) and have a -303 scoring differential.

-- Washington loses the rebound battle by 10.2 boards on average.
-It records 39.5 rebounds per game, 30th in the league, while its opponents pull down 49.7.
+- Washington ranks 30th in the league at 39.4 rebounds per game.
+That's 10.6 fewer than the 50 its opponents average.

-- The Wizards make 12.5 three-pointers per game (15th in the league), while their opponents have made 13.1 on average.
+- The Wizards hit 12.5 three-pointers per game (18th in the league), while their opponents have made 13.3 on average.

 Sportsbook Promo Codes